If you're like me, and you can't spare a lot of time and money on Easter crafts, here's a super quick and easy DIY Easter Wreath tutorial.

 It's hard for me to believe that Easter is already coming up (and soon!) this Sunday.
 Do you already have Easter plans?
 Have you already filled Easter baskets and crafted up a storm?

-If you’re like me, and you can’t spare a lot of time and money on Easter crafts, here’s a super quick and easy DIY Easter Wreath tutorial.
-It takes just a few materials that you either already have on hand or can get easily at your local Target or craft store.
+This tutorial requires just a few materials that you either already have on hand or can get easily at your local Target or craft store.
 The entire wreath, from start to finish, only took me about 20 minutes to make.
 Most of that time was taken up by gluing!
-And, the best part, is that it doesn’t require any special skills whatsoever.
+And, the best part, is that it doesn't require any special skills whatsoever.
 ANYBODY can do this craft, truly!

-Quick and Easy DIY Easter Wreath
+Easy DIY Easter wreath

 - glue gun